yousifalyousifi/WebGL-Fluid-Simulation/README.md

 My plan is:

-1. Convert it to typescript, so it's easier to work with.
+- [x] Convert it to typescript, so it's easier to work with.
-2. Modularize the code, so it's easier to add new inputs.
+- [ ] Modularize the code, so it's easier to add new inputs.
+  - It's faily easy to drop some code into the update loop as it is.
+    I've decided not to rewrite things more.
-3. Drive simulation inputs from an event bus.
+- [ ] Drive simulation inputs from an event bus.
-4. Connect a music FFT to the event bus, so we can visualize musics!
+  - Going to do this last
+- [x] Add a soundcloud music source
+- [ ] Make some visualizers!

 ---